adalundhe/delta/README.md

 ### asynchronous operations and __delta__

 While delta enforces all state changes synchronously, due to the architecture of modern web applications data called from severs (or manipulated by outside libraries) is often available asynchronously.
 As a basic means of dealing with this reality, delta Stores are provided a single asynchronous method called `.async()`.
 Note that this method should *only* be used sparingly, in instances where no outside means of enforcing data hydration is available.
-The `.ascyn()` method takes the following argument:
+The `.async()` method takes the following argument:

 * First Argument: String-type reference to a provided transform or anonymous function (i.e. as with the first argument of a call to `.transform()`) that *must* return __true__ or __false__
 * Second Argument: Array of references to the data required by the function passed as the first argument.
 Note that these may be arbitrary and need not involve references to state